Annaclone

 The geography of Annaclone is typical of much of the area around the Mourne Mountains with rolling drumlins and farmland.
-Corbet Lough is a particular place of interest for anglers while the highest point of the parish, locally known as 'the Knock' offers panoramic views of the Mourne Mountains towards the south and Slieve Croob towards the north east.
+Nearby Corbet Lough is visited by anglers while the highest point of the parish, locally known as 'the Knock', has views of the Mourne Mountains towards the south and Slieve Croob towards the north east.

 History

-The marsh in the Ardbrin area of Annaclone is of particular historical interest and several Celtic artefacts were found in it, including a horn known as the 'Ardbrin Horn' which now resides in the National Museum of Ireland, Dublin.
-Historically the area belonged to the Magennis clan.
+Several Celtic artefacts were found in a marsh in the Ardbrin area of Annaclone.
+These finds included a horn known as the 'Ardbrin Horn' which now resides in the National Museum of Ireland, Dublin.
+Historically, the area belonged to the Magennis clan.
 The remains of their castle are situated in nearby Rathfriland.
-Indeed, the aforementioned Celtic artefacts found in the parish cement its link with the ancient clan.